 Golf has been played on the Archerfield estate for a number of centuries and the original 6-hole course was increased to 13 holes in the middle of the 19th century.
 North Berwick professional Ben Sayers then extended this layout to a full 18-hole track just before the First World War.

 The Ministry of Defence used the grounds during the Second World War then the whole estate seemed to go into hibernation for over fifty years before local businessman Kevin Doyle bought 500 acres through his company Caledonian Estates.
-He enlisted senior tour professional David “D.J” Russell to create two courses as the centre piece of a multi million “gated community” development which involved the complete refurbishment of Archerfield House and the building of over one hundred luxury houses.
+He enlisted senior tour professional David “D.J” Russell in association with David Williams to create two courses as the centre piece of a multi million “gated community” development which involved the complete refurbishment of Archerfield House and the building of over one hundred luxury houses.

 The Dirleton course measures from between 5,503 and 6,946 yards, depending on which of the four sets of tees is selected for play.
 There are over sixty sand traps on the course, many of them old-fashioned pot bunkers with revetted faces and wooden stairs at the rear.
 Like the Fidra course, many of the large, links quality greens have run-up areas in front, enabling the execution of traditional bump-and-run approaches along the ground – putting on such green baize surfaces, incidentally, is an absolute joy.